robbiew/python-api-to-ansi/README.md

-# mystic-api-menu

 USE AT YOUR OWN RISK.
 ALWAYS BACKUP FILES, INCLUDING /MYSTIC/THEMES
 ---
-This is an example python (python3) script showing how to build a Mystic BBS menu file that incorporates data from an external API.
-I'm using Board Game Geek python API, but you could use anything.
+This is an example python (python3) script showing how to build a [Mystic BBS menu](http://wiki.mysticbbs.com/doku.php?id=menus) file that incorporates data from an external API.
+I'm using a [Board Game Geek python API](https://github.com/lcosmin/boardgamegeek), but you could use any API with a little elbow grease.

 The script grabs 'Hotness' data from BGG API, then builds/writes a mainmenu.ans file with the data: